akramulhasan/sovware-directory/README.md

 ## No post found message need to show with Ajax
 ## Redirect to frontend after login
 ## After submit the service will be in under review by admin
+## If service status is private, need to show it in frontend list